CreesteenCodes/One-Liner-Calculator/README.md

 1. The calculator accepts input as a **single-line arithmetic expression** (e.g., `12 + 3 * 2`).
 2. When the `=` button is pressed (or Enter key is hit), JavaScript evaluates the expression.
 3. The result is displayed instantly in the output field.
-4. You can clear the input using the `C` button or backspace to correct entries.
+4. You can clear the input using the `AC` button or backspace to correct entries.

 # 🚀 Getting Started
 1. Clone this repository.